KlausSecureShield/KlausSecureShield/README.md

-<h1>Hi, I'm Klaus!
-Cybersecurity Analyst Professional in Atlanta, GA </h1>
+<h1>Hi, I'm Klaus! <br/><a href="https://www.linkedin.com/in/klaussecops-ln/">Cybersecurity Analyst Professional</a></h1>
 If you have any questions, need assistance, or want to discuss cybersecurity topics, feel free to reach out.
-I'm here to help!
+I'm here to help.

+Check out my Cybersecurity Portfolio in link below.

 <h2>👨‍💻 My Cybersecurity Projects:</h2>